IP Address & Network

 Wi-Fi signals are harmful to health

-Wi-Fi signals are extremely weak, and the WHO has stated that no adverse health effects have been confirmed at this time.
+Wi-Fi signals are extremely weak, and the WHO has stated that no adverse health effects have been confirmed as of 2026.

 Home Wi-Fi vs. Public Wi-Fi